Before we get into the what’s and how’s of a learning culture, you might want to know why you should even care.

 |Device choice = flexibility||Automation = freedom||Computing power = data|

 |Old school—learning required a classroom with seats and desks.||Old school—teaching required a live teacher.
 So, learners needed to be near the teacher at the required place, date, and time.||Old school—educators did the best they could, but data was usually limited to grades and averages.|

 |With an LMS, learning can be on a variety of digital devices, including the phone: the #1 digital device worldwide.
 These can include gamification and other personalized learning elements||With an LMS, learning activities, learning programs, and courses can be stored in a library, to provide an on-demand, “any place any time” learning environment.||With an LMS, extended analytics do “superhuman” tasks such as monitoring app usage and tracking course performance.|

 This brings us back to what we said at the start:

-Today’s learner needs today’s LMS: a tech-based, online, curated system which includes live elements for the best learning experience.
+Today’s learner needs today’s LMS: a tech-based, online, curated system that includes live elements for the best learning experience.

-The good news is that the cost of an LMS is usually far less than the cost of employees who don’t have the skills you need.
+The good news is that the cost of an LMS is usually far less than the cost of traditional employee training.